dimitrius-brest/department-app/README.md

 3. That's it!

 ### Log files
-Log files can be found in Tomcat "log" directory under the names:
+Log file can be found in Tomcat "log" directory under the name:
 * **department_rest_log_file.log** - for the REST layer
-* ...